netarchivesuite/solrwayback/README.md

 * Image search similar to google images
 * Link graph showing links (ingoing/outgoing) for domains using the D3 javascript framework.
 * Raw download of any harvested resource from the binary Arc/Warc file.
+* Export a search resultset to a Warc-file.
+Streaming download, no limit of size of resultset.

 <p align="center">